Find out why a stay at the elegant Queensberry Hotel is the perfect way to visit the beautiful city of Bath.

 The Old Q Bar, like the rest of the hotel, was re-designed by local interior designers Jane Clayton & Co.

-The Low Bar has been designed to have a more cosy, snug feeling than the first room.
+The Low Bar has been designed to have a more snug and cosy feeling than the first room.
 There are large welcoming sofas and chairs looking out into the hotel’s garden.

 And I love the striking lamps which sit into the recesses at the back of the room!

 Each of the four houses that make up the Queensberry Hotel has a small courtyard garden.
-And these have all been interlinked to make one beautiful terrace.
+And these have all been interlinked to make one beautiful terrace behind the hotel.

 Elegant garden furniture is arranged in cosy corners to make it a peaceful space to relax in.
-Even in winter, it looks beautiful, but it would be lovely out here with a cool drink on a warm summer’s evening.
+It looks beautiful even in winter but it would be lovely out here with a cool drink on a warm summer’s evening.

 After I had finished looking around the hotel, I headed back up to my room to get ready for dinner.
 This was something that I’d really been looking forward to!